Jennifer Lambert

 Molly England

-My parents possess three SUVs, pay a $850 mortgage for a 3500+ sq ft house, receive 3 retirement checks each month.
-They constantly complain that they don’t have enough money.
+My parents possess three rather new SUVs, pay a $850 mortgage for a suburban Atlanta 3500+ sq. ft. brick house, receive three retirement checks each month.
+They constantly complain that they don’t have any money.

 Just a couple times a year, it’d be nice to have a special day of no responsibilities.
+It would be nice to feel special.
 It would be nice to think anyone cared about me at all.

 I don’t get any time off.

-My birthday was on a Wednesday this year.
+My birthday was on a Wednesday one year.

 So, of course, I dragged the kids to a field trip at a local grocery store.